derivia/study-notes/notes/PERSONAL-NOTES.md

 - Authorization
     - Determines actions/resources a user has permissions.
     - Is when a user wants to read/write something, if he has sufficient privileges, he is able to do so.
+- Enumeration
+    - The process of gathering information on a target in order to find potential attack vectors.
+    - Nmap
+        - A port scanning tool that tries to communicate with each port, and, depending on the response, it tries to determine if the port is open, closed or filtered (firewall).
+        - When a port is open, a service enumeration can be done.
+It is possible to get things like the service version.
+        - Common scan types:
+            - TCP (-sT)
+                - If the server responds with RST after a SYN (TCP handshake), it means the port is closed.
+                - Ports behind a firewall doesn't respond at all, which would be marked as filtered.
+                - But, it's easy to make ports that are behind a firewall respond with RST.
+                - Making it harder to differentiate when a port is closed/filtered.
+            - UDP (-sU)
+                - Normally there is no response, so nmap marks ports as open|filtered, them try again to send another UDP.
+                - The target responds with a ICMP ping if the port is closed, then nmap marks it.
+                - This is important: nmap -sU --top-ports 20
+                    - UDP port scanning is usually slower than TCP ones, and there are generally no UDP ports open.
+            - SYN/ACK (-sS)
+                - Nmap sends a RST instead of the final ACK, making the server stop trying to establish connections.
+                - Also, some systems log only "fully-finished" TCP connections, so the "non-finished" three-way handshake would not appear on their logs.
+                - To send a RST, nmap needs sudo privileges, in order to create raw packets.
+        - ICMP is, by default, blocked on Windows systems.

+### Organize later

+- Server Message Block Protocol (SMB)
+    - A client-server protocol used to share access to files, devices, serial ports, etc.
+    - Basically a shared hard disk on the network.